samyama-ai/optimization_algorithms/docs/algorithms/index.md

 - [Jaya Algorithm](jaya.md): A parameter-free algorithm that always tries to move toward the best solution and away from the worst solution.
 - [Rao Algorithms (Rao-1, Rao-2, Rao-3)](rao.md): Three metaphor-less algorithms that use different strategies to guide the search process.
 - [TLBO (Teaching-Learning-Based Optimization)](tlbo.md): A parameter-free algorithm inspired by the teaching-learning process in a classroom.
+- [QOJAYA (Quasi-Oppositional Jaya)](qojaya.md): An enhanced version of Jaya that incorporates quasi-oppositional learning for improved convergence.
+- [GOTLBO (Generalized Oppositional TLBO)](gotlbo.md): An enhanced version of TLBO that incorporates oppositional-based learning to improve convergence.
+- [ITLBO (Improved TLBO)](itlbo.md): An enhanced version of TLBO with adaptive teaching factors and elitism for better performance.
+- [Multi-objective TLBO](multiobjective_tlbo.md): An extension of TLBO for solving problems with multiple competing objectives.

 ## Algorithm Comparison